Ken Dryden: Political career

 Dryden joined the Liberal Party of Canada and ran for the House of Commons in the 2004 federal election.
 He was selected by party leader and Prime Minister Paul Martin as a "star candidate" in the Toronto riding of York Centre, then considered a safe Liberal riding.
+He had previously attended the 1987 New Democratic Party federal convention, under the leadership of Ed Broadbent.

 Dryden was elected by a margin of over 11,000 votes.
 He was named to Cabinet as Minister of Social Development.
 He made headlines on February 16, 2005, as the target of a remark by Conservative Member of Parliament Rona Ambrose who said about Dryden, "working women want to make their own choices, we don't need old white guys telling us what to do."
 Ambrose made the remarks after Dryden commented on a poll that analyzed child care choices by Canadian families.
 Dryden won generally favourable reviews for his performance in Cabinet.

 Dryden was re-elected in the 2006 federal election, while the Liberals were defeated and Paul Martin resigned the party leadership.
 Interim party and opposition leader Bill Graham named Dryden to his shadow cabinet as health critic.

 Dryden's margin of victory in York Centre dwindled in the 2006 and 2008 elections.
 In the 2011 federal election, he focused his efforts on his own re-election instead of campaigning for other candidates as he did in the past, and he received a visit from former Prime Minister Jean Chrétien.
 Still, Dryden lost his seat to Conservative candidate Mark Adler by nearly 6,000 votes.

-Leadership bid
+2006 leadership campaign

 On April 28, 2006, Dryden announced that he would run for the leadership of the Liberal Party of Canada, which would be choosing a successor to Paul Martin at a convention in Montreal on December 2, 2006.

 A poll found that Dryden's potential pool of support exceeded that of his opponents, due mainly to his former NHL career.
 His fundraising fell well below that of top leadership contenders (Michael Ignatieff, Gerard Kennedy, Stéphane Dion and Bob Rae).
 A variety of media pundits criticized his ponderous speaking style and limited French.
 Supporters argued that few people were strongly opposed to him and that if he ran he could attract more support on later ballots as a consensus candidate.

 At the convention, Dryden came in fifth place on the first ballot with 238 delegates, 4.9% of the vote.
 On the second ballot, he came in last place with 219 votes (4.7%) and was eliminated.
 He initially threw his support to Bob Rae, but after Rae was eliminated in the third ballot and released all of his delegates, Dryden endorsed Stéphane Dion, who went on to win the leadership.

 According to Elections Canada filings, as of 2013 Dryden's campaign still owed $225,000.